foysalit/jekyll-jarme-blog/_posts/2018-02-19-how_to_reset_the_lock_passcode_of_jarme_app.md

 ---
 layout: post
-title:  "How to reset the lock passcode of Jarme App?"
+title:  "How to reset the lock passcode of Jarme?"
 date:   2018-02-19 19:42:25
 author: suborna_jahan
 categories: faq